• Skip to primary navigation

 “Those words were the cue for the actor to leave.”

-However, there’s a perfectly rational explanation behind this creepy phone number: It’s a phone testing tool.
+However, there’s a perfectly rational explanation behind this creepy phone number: It was a phone testing tool.
 The sentences, known as Harvard sentences, were chosen for their phonetic balance — that is, “the frequency of sounds in these lists [match] that of natural language,” as Sarah Zhang put it at Gizmodo in 2015; they “hit all the noises a person would typically hear in a conversation.”
 According to Ernie Smith writing at Motherboard, calling this number allows phone companies to “ensure the signal quality is strong” — that is, it’s the “can you hear me now?” of phone tests.

 630-296-7536